4 Tips for High Net Worth Retirement Planning

 Retirement planning centers on setting financial goals for the future and finding a path to reach them.
 For most, the ultimate objective is to ensure you have enough money to maintain your lifestyle in retirement.

 For high net worth individuals, retirement planning may not seem like a major need.
-It can be tempting to think that enough assets and investments are enough for an enjoyable, financially secure retirement.
+It can be tempting to think that enough assets and investments are enough for an enjoyable, financially independent retirement.

 A high net worth can support a more comfortable retirement, but does not guarantee it.
 It’s still possible to overspend, face a high tax burden, and watch savings lose value over time as inflation rises.